 TRUTH TIME: I have been 50% excited and 50% dreading this swim lesson debate post.

-So, I am willing to push forward and share my recent “swim lesson experiences” with you, Modern Boca Moms, in an effort to help you make more informed decisions about how you choose to teach your kids about water safety.
+So, I wanted to share my recent “swim lesson experiences” with you, Modern Boca Moms, in an effort to help you make more informed decisions about how you choose to teach your kids about water safety.
 Just as long as you choose SOMEONE (preferably a professional) to teach your kids about water safety.

 However, I’m adding a disclaimer to this great swim lesson debate post: The following is my personal experience only.
 I am not a swim instruction expert and furthermore, not professionally endorsing any single method of swim lessons or water survival as they can all add value.
 It depends on your child.